IDHAYAR/WATER-LEVEL-CONTROLLER-USING-8051-MICROCONTROLLER/README.md

 Step 4 - If water in upper tank is above lower sensor and below the mid sensor, turn on the motor and display the message ‘Tank is empty and Motor is on’.
 Step 5 - If water in upper tank touches the upper sensor, turn off the motor and display the message ‘Tank is full and motor is off’.
 ```
-## *Applications*
-- It is used in like applications like storage, tank, boilers e.t.c. to indicate the level of water inside.
-- It can be used to calculate incoming and outgoing water in large reservoirs.
-- Fuel level indicator in vehicles.
-- It can be used to measure underground storage of water.
-- Used in big buildings where manual monitoring is difficult.
-- Used in industries to control the liquid level automatically.
-- Automatic water level controllers can be used in Homes apartments, commercial complexes.

-## *Advantages*
-- Easy to install.
-- Very little maintenance.
-- Compact design.
-- Automatic water level indicators ensure no overflows or running of dry pumps.
-- Saves money by using less water and electricity.
-- Can help avoid seepage of walls and roofs due to tanks overflowing.

-## *Limitations*
-- The Rust, Foul and Deteriorate.
-- Wire use in the tank can be replaced every two years.

-## *Future scope*
-- Automatic water level monitoring system has a good scope in future especially for agriculture sector.
-There are any areas where we need water level controller.
-It could be agricultural fields, overhead tanks.
-We can make this project wireless by using NRF transmitter and receiver.
-- In this system, future modifications can also be done like interface of GSM module to send SMS alerts to the user.

-## *Conclusion*
-- This type of water level controller will reduce the human interference.
-The power consumption of the motor and the wastage of water because of unwanted overflow can be controlled.
-- The whole system operates automatically.
-So it does not need any expert person to operate it.
-It is not so expensive.
-This design has much more scope for future research and development.
 ## *Results*

 ### Simulation Result State - 1